kunals14/stock-market-analyzer/README.md

-# Real-Time Market Intelligence System for Indian Stock Markets
+# Real-Time Market Intelligence System for Indian Stocks

 ## 1. Overview

-This project is a data collection and analysis system designed to gather real-time market intelligence from Twitter/X discussions related to the Indian stock market.
-It systematically scrapes, processes, and stores tweets containing relevant hashtags, laying the groundwork for quantitative signal analysis for algorithmic trading (see `docs/technical_approach.md`).
-This system is built to be robust, handling anti-bot measures creatively and ensuring data integrity.
+This project is a complete data pipeline that scrapes, processes, analyzes, and visualizes discussions about the Indian stock market from Twitter/X. It is designed to operate without paid APIs, using creative web scraping techniques to gather real-time data for generating quantitative trading signals.

-## 2. Features
+## 2. Core Features

-**Automated Tweet Scraping:** Collects tweets from Twitter/X for specified hashtags (`#nifty50`, `#sensex`, etc.) from the last 24 hours (see `docs/technical_approach.md`).
+-   **Automated Data Collection**: Scrapes tweets using specific hashtags like `#nifty50` and `#sensex` from the last 24 hours.
-**Comprehensive Data Extraction:** Gathers key data points including username, timestamp, content, engagement metrics (replies, retweets, likes), mentions, and hashtags (see `docs/data_schema.md`).
+-   **Smart Anti-Bot Evasion**: Bypasses bot detection using a sophisticated session management system.
+It requires a one-time manual login to generate session cookies, which are then used for all future automated scraping runs.
-**Anti-Bot Evasion:** Implements a sophisticated, multi-layered strategy to handle rate limiting and anti-bot measures without using paid APIs (see `docs/technical_approach.md`).
+-   **Comprehensive Data Extraction**: Captures key data points including username, timestamp, tweet content, engagement metrics (likes, replies, retweets), mentions, and hashtags.
-- **Session Persistence:** Uses a cookie-based system to maintain login sessions, minimizing the need for manual intervention.
+-   **Efficient Data Processing**: Cleans and normalizes raw text data, with specific support for Unicode characters found in Indian languages.
-**Efficient Storage:** Saves cleaned data in the efficient, columnar Parquet format as described in `docs/data_schema.md`.
+-   **Quantitative Signal Generation**: Converts cleaned text into a numerical `trading_signal` based on sentiment polarity.
+This signal is then combined with engagement metrics to create a weighted `composite_signal`.
-**Data Integrity:** Ensures data is unique through a robust deduplication mechanism based on tweet IDs (see `src/scraper.py`).
+-   **Optimized Storage**: Saves all data in the columnar **Parquet** format for efficient storage and fast analytical queries.
-**Production-Ready Code:** The codebase is documented with comments and docstrings and includes error handling (see `src/`).
+-   **Data Visualization**: Generates a plot showing the hourly average market sentiment over time, providing a clear visual summary of the analysis.

 ## 3. Project Structure